EdDataScienceEES/tutorial-SarahMorrison6504/index.md

 ## Questions ?

-#### 1. So.. using this summary of these two models, which do you think is most appropriate for modelling the observed data we have looked at?
+#### 1. So.. using this summary of these two models, which do you think is most appropriate for modelling the observed data`uk_long`  we have looked at, and for making predictions during the time of observed data?
 <details>
 	<summary>Click to see the answer</summary>
-	Though both show the same general trend of the observed data. k NN highlights the variability that occurs in data, which can be useful when making accurate predictions within the observed data time frame.
+	Though both show the same general trend of the observed data and linear regression has a small amount of error associated. k NN highlights the variability that occurs in data, which can be useful when making accurate predictions within the observed data time frame.
+By adding more variables into a k NN regression such as seasonal temperatures, we could have even more accurate estimates.
 </details>